google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 * ... and more!

 <!--
 You might be asking, "Why more Pandas?
-I'm ready to do some data science!".
+I'm ready to do some data science!"
 Well, it turns out that quite a bit of the work in data science and machine learning involves getting quality data ready to feed into our models.
 Pandas is a toolkit you'll regularly see used for this part of the data science pipeline.